soapdog/firefoxos-quick-guide/firstapp.md

 Our screen has a `<header>` containing a button to add new notes and the application name.
 The screen also has an `<article>` which will be used to hold the list of stored notes.
 We're going to use the button and the article IDs to capture events when we reach the JavaScript implementation part.

 Be aware that each screen is a fairly straight forward HTML chunk.
 Building these same screens in many languages usually requires a lot more work.
-All we're doing is declaring our components and giving them IDs when we need to reference them later.
+All we're doing is declaring our containers and giving them IDs when we need to reference them later.

 Now that the main screen is done, lets build the editing screen.